timeplus-io/docs/docs/query-syntax.md

 WHERE cpu_usage >= 99
 ```

-The above example continuously evaluates the filter expression on the new events in the table `device_utils` to filter out events
+The above example continuously evaluates the filter expression on the new events in the stream `device_utils` to filter out events
 which have `cpu_usage` less than 99.
 The final events will be streamed to clients.

 ### Global Streaming Aggregation {#global}